Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Related Work

 \subsection{Rule Learning-Based Models}

-According to the symbolic characteristics of KG, some rule learning techniques specific to KGs are proposed and used for KG inference for accuracy and interpretability, including AMIE+~\cite{Galarrage:AMIE}, Anyburl~\cite{AnyBurl}, DRUM~\cite{DRUM} and RLvLR~\cite{RLvLR}.
-AMIE+~\cite{Galarrage:AMIE} introduces optimized query writing techniques into traditional Inductive Logic Programming algorithms to generate horn rules and improves scalability, which is proven to be effective and convenient for learning rules from KGs.
-Both DRUM~\cite{DRUM} and RLvLR~\cite{RLvLR} are the recent rule learning algorithms employing KG embeddings for improving efficiency and scalability.
-However, these rule learning-based models such as DRUM~\cite{DRUM} and Anyburl~\cite{AnyBurl} just infer tail but not head entities, and they lack generalization since the rules mined by these rule learning algorithms are hard to cover the inference of complex relations.
+According to the symbolic characteristics of KG, some rule learning techniques specific to KGs are applied to KG inference with relatively good accuracy and interpretability, including AMIE+~\cite{Galarrage:AMIE}, Anyburl~\cite{AnyBurl}, DRUM~\cite{DRUM}, RLvLR~\cite{RLvLR} and RNNLogic~\cite{RNNLogic}.
+AMIE+ \cite{Galarrage:AMIE} introduces optimized query writing techniques into traditional inductive logic programming algorithms to generate horn rules efficiently.
+Anyburl learns closed-path rules from KGs in a reinforcement learning framework.
+DRUM, RLvLR and RNNLogic employ KG embeddings for enhancing efficiency and scalability of rule learning.
+Whereas, all the previous rule learning algorithms lack generalization since the number of rules mined at one time is very limited.